Boris Johnson sends Queen ‘best wishes’ as she continues resting at home

 A Downing Street spokesperson declined to say whether Mr Johnson had held his weekly audience with the 95-year-old monarch.

-Buckingham Palace said the Queen underwent tests at King Edward VII’s Hospital after having to cancel her trip to Northern Ireland to mark the centenary of its creation.
+Buckingham Palace said the Queen underwent tests at King Edward VII’s Hospital following the cancellation of her trip to Northern Ireland, which had been planned to mark the centenary of its creation.

 The medical issue was not related to Covid, officials said.

-“And I think there’s a concern to sort of maintain the dignity of the office, and I know that one reason why nothing was said about yesterday’s trip to hospital was that they sort of didn’t suddenly want sort of huge banks of cameras and 24-hour news setting up outside the hospital.'"
+“And I think there’s a concern to maintain the dignity of the office, and I know that one reason why nothing was said about yesterday’s trip to hospital was that they didn’t suddenly want huge banks of cameras and 24-hour news setting up outside the hospital.”

-Though she had used a cane in 2003, it was after she underwent knee surgery.
+Though she has previously used a cane in 2003, it was after she underwent knee surgery.

-Focus then turned to her hectic schedule, which has in recent days included audiences with diplomats, a reception at Windsor Castle for global business leaders, and attending the horse race at Ascot Racecourse.
+Focus then turned to her hectic schedule, which has in recent days included audiences with diplomats, a reception at Windsor Castle for global business leaders, and attending a horse race at Ascot Racecourse.

-Her Majesty hosts world leaders at the Cop26 climate summit in Glasgow in just over a week's time.
+Her Majesty is due to host world leaders at the Cop26 climate summit in Glasgow in just over a week’s time.

-She has ruled since 1952 and was widowed this year when Prince Philip died at age 99 in April.
-She has cut back on her workload in recent years but still keeps a busy schedule of royal duties.
+She has ruled since 1952 and was widowed earlier this year when Prince Philip died at the age of 99 in April.
+She has cut back on her workload in recent years, but still keeps a busy schedule of royal duties.

 Join our new commenting forum